 Your feedback matters

 If something happens, whether good or bad, we make it easy for you to tell us.
-Our team is continuously improving our standards, and your feedback is essential to keep our standards relevant as our technology evolves.
+Our team continuously improves our standards, and your feedback is essential to keep our standards relevant as our technology evolves.
 Please rate your experience at the end of each trip or delivery.
 Honest feedback helps ensure that everyone is accountable for their behaviour.
 This accountability helps create a respectful, safe environment.
-And if something happens—such as a traffic accident—and you want to report it, you can tap Help in the app or visit help.turvy.com so that our Support team can follow up.
+And if something happens—such as a traffic accident—and you want to report it, you can tap Help in the app or visit help.turvy.net so that our Support team can follow up.
 In case of an emergency or if you find yourself in immediate danger, alert your local authorities or emergency services before notifying Turvy.

 There is a minimum average rating in each city.
-Because there may be cultural differences in how people in different cities rate each other, drivers and riders that don't meet the minimum average rating for their city may lose access to all or part of the Turvy Platform.
+Because there may be cultural differences in how people in different cities rate each other, drivers and riders that need to meet the minimum average rating for their city may lose access to all or part of the Turvy Platform.
 If your rating is approaching this limit, we will let you know and may share information that may help you improve your rating.

 How Turvy enforces our guidelines